|

 never was by nature a hegemonic city, instead an operating economic and

-a meeting point for people and cultures.
+trading center, a meeting point for people and cultures.

 But never, even supinely, condescending toward the invaders.